Reference: Configuration Keys

 • inline: (Optional) Boolean.
 If true, the output of the hook is captured and injected into the conversation.
 Defaults to false.

 • name: (Optional) A name for the hook.
 Used for merging and overriding hooks from different configuration sources.
+For inline hooks, this is also serialized as a name attribute on <inline-attachment kind="hook"> blocks and shown in LSP fold text.

 • env: (Optional) A dictionary of environment variables to be set when the hook runs.